6PR: News format

 6PR provides hourly news (half-hour during breakfast), traffic and weather bulletins.
 Its newscasts often run around five minutes.
 The traffic report can also be heard every 15 minutes throughout morning and afternoon drive.

 Sports programming

 Australian rules football

 The station is one of three radio outlets (the others being ABC Radio Perth and Triple M Perth) contracted to cover Australian Football League matches in the Perth area.
 The station has also covered matches from the West Australian Football League.

-Some matches are broadcast on-relay from sister stations 3AW in Melbourne.
+Some matches are broadcast on-relay from sister stations 3AW in Melbourne and FIVEaa in Adelaide.

-The station currently commentates every home and away and finals matches the West Coast Eagles and Fremantle Dockers involved in and “blockbusters” matches including finals and the grand final from Melbourne.
+The station currently commentates every home and away and finals matches involving the West Coast Eagles and Fremantle Dockers and “blockbuster” matches including finals and the grand final from Melbourne.

-Former commentators include George Grljusich, Percy Johnson, Frank Sparrow, Tim Gossage, Peter Bell, Drew Morphett, Peter Vlahos and Graham ‘Smokey’ Dawson.

 Football (soccer)

 6PR has broadcast almost all Perth Glory Home and Away matches for the Australian national soccer competition since 1996 (known then as the National Soccer League).
 6PR's coverage started in Glory's debut 1996/97 Season and the coverage continued until the demise of the NSL in 2003/2004.

 In 2005 the A-League was created and Perth Glory was announced as one of the eight franchise teams.
 6PR broadcast Perth Glory's home matches only.
 However, after the A-League's inaugural season in 2005/2006 6PR announced it would stop broadcasting the Perth Glory, the takeover of Perth Glory by Football Federation Australia is believed to have contributed to 6PR's decision.
 In 2007 Perth Glory was back in private ownership and 6PR came back on board as the official Radio Broadcast partner of the Perth Glory until 2012 when the station stopped broadcasting due to cricket rights.